 That teaser rate eventually expires.
 While borrowing money and paying it back is an excellent way to bolster credit, you certainly don’t want to end up with a remaining balance when that zero APR rate finally ramps up after May 2015.

 - Cons: Teaser APR expires in 18 months

 Barclaycard Arrival Plus World Elite MasterCard

 The Barclaycard Arrival Plus World Elite MasterCard is targeted very specifically at frequent fliers, as the big rewards come in the form of bonus miles and deals on trips.
-If you spend $3,000 in the first 90 days, you get 40,000 points right off the bat, which is pretty impressive.
+If you spend $3,000 in the first 90 days, you get 40,000 points right off the bat — that’s enough to redeem for a $400 travel statement credit.
 Besides that, you get two miles for every dollar you spend.

 Keep in mind this card has an annual fee.
 While the first year of having the card is gratis, after that, you’ll get hit with an annual fee of $89.

 - Pros: Two miles for every dollar you spend

 - Cons: $89 annual fee, waived first year

 The Capital One Platinum Prestige is ideal for taking care of credit card debt you’ve accumulated.
 This card carries zero APR on purchases and balance transfers until November 2015, and after that, it carries a relatively low variable APR between 10.99 and 18.99 percent.